UNDERGRADUATE CERTIFICATE IN OPERATIONAL LEADERSHIP

 BSAD415 Negotiation and Conflict Resolution

 Effective interpersonal skills are essential for professionals as they communicate, collaborate, and negotiate with other individuals and groups within and outside an organization.
 Successful learners develop the professional interpersonal, facilitation, negotiation, conflict management, and dispute resolution skills necessary for success in today’s complex business environments.
 This complexity includes elements such as the social, cultural, and economic diversity of the workforce in domestic and global environments.
 Learners apply these skills in a series of scenarios including those related to personnel, team, contractual, procedural, change, and other stakeholder concerns.

-STL420: Forecasting and Leading Change
+STL425: Strategic Risk and Leading Change

 STL430: Multi‐Cultural Perspectives and Global Trends

 This course includes the study of leadership implications surrounding political, social, economic and other world views.
-Learners will also explore how global events effect decision making and strategic goals.
+Learners will also explore how global events effect decision-making, and strategic goals.